English

 Description

 This is a 30-week high school level Algebra 2 class meant to prepare students to be suited for math on the collegiate level.
-Students will also gain the skills needed to prepare for college placement exams (The Accuplacer) and standardized achievement and content exams (SAT and ACT).
+Students will also gain the skills

-BJU Press Algebra 2 Student Text 3rd Edition ISBN-13: 9781646264759
+- BJU Press Algebra 2 Student Text 3rd Edition ISBN-13: 9781646264759

-- Copy Fee – $20 payable by Cashapp or cash.
+- Copy Fee $20 payable by Cash app or cash.

 Geometry